IvanZajtsev/News-App/README.md

 You can choose language (russian or english) and choose subject of articles.

-Then you can go to site where information was took from.
+Then you can go to site where information was taken from.

 Visits of each article are counted.